Who was Sally Ride? How the NASA astronaut became the first American woman in space

 "It’s a totally different perspective, and it makes you appreciate, actually, how fragile our existence is."

-Ride's flair for spaceflight
+Sally Ride's and spaceflight

 Astronaut Sally K. Ride, STS-7 mission specialist, talks with ground controllers from Space Shuttle Challenger.
 Credit: NASA